TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 10/1 Corinthians 10.1.md

 ---

-For I would not, brethren, have you ignorant, that our fathers were all under the cloud, and all passed through the sea;
+Now I would not have you ignorant, brothers, that our fathers were all under the cloud, and all passed through the sea;